 The Bald and Golden Eagle Protection Act (16 U.S.C.
-668-668c) prohibits anyone, without a permit issued by the Secretary of the Interior, from "taking" bald or golden eagles, including their parts, nests, or eggs.
-During the breeding season, bald and golden eagles are sensitive to a variety of human activities.
+668-668c) prohibits anyone, without a permit issued by the Secretary of the Interior, from "taking" bald eagles, including their parts, nests, or eggs.
+During the breeding season, bald eagles are sensitive to a variety of human activities.
 Grasshopper management activities could cause disturbance of nesting eagles, depending on the duration, noise levels, extent of the area affected by the activity, prior experiences that eagles have with humans, and tolerance of the individual nesting pair.
 However, rangeland grasshopper suppression treatments occur during the late spring or early summer, after the nesting season when eagle young typically will have already fledged.
-The program also recognizes disruptive activities in or near eagle foraging areas can interfere with eagle feeding, reducing chances of survival.
-Program operational procedures that prevent applications near water bodies will reduce the possibility of disturbing eagle foraging areas and communal roost sites that are applicable to grasshopper management programs (USFWS, 2007).
+The program also recognizes disruptive activities in or near eagle foraging areas can interfere with bald eagle feeding, reducing chances of survival.
+Program operational procedures that prevent applications near water bodies will reduce the possibility of disturbing eagle foraging activities.
+USFWS has provided recommendations for avoiding disturbance at foraging areas and communal roost sites that are applicable to grasshopper management programs (USFWS, 2007).